You feel a sense of anger and deep pain rippling through you. How could they leave you so brutally, and without a second thought?

 Understanding that everyone has a different soulful capacity has helped me to personally become a more lenient and forgiving person.

 But how?
 One of the best ways I have learned to do this (particularly if you were abandoned as a child emotionally, mentally or physically), is by learning how to re-parent your inner child.
-I explore how to do that in this article.
 However, if you are dealing with the pain of feeling unloved as an adult (perhaps as a result of divorce or breakup), self-love is the ultimate way to overcome this trauma.
-I explore how to love yourself in this article.
+In another article, explore how to love yourself more.

 Final Thoughts …